Resources for Improving Patient Handoffs

 - Q: Make time for Q&A - Handoffs should be an interactive affair between all parties involved in the handoff.

-From the Safety Leadership Group of Emergency Medicine Associates, PA, PC.
-Their site contains the forms referenced below and more in-depth information on the 5 R's.
+From the Emergency Medicine Patient Safety Foundation (EMPSF).
+The Safer Sign Out site contains the forms referenced below and more in-depth information on the key components of good sign outs:

 - Record - Patient, critical details, follow-up items